TheClimateCorporation/document-services/README.md

 Why does *this* exist?
 -----------
-When it came time to decide what software to use to meet the needs of our growning insurance platform, we didn't find anything that met all of those needs.
+When it came time to decide what software to use to meet the needs of our growing insurance platform, we didn't find anything that met all of those needs.
 We had a couple of previous iterations of document generation services and decided to decouple document generation from document access, so we built two services. #independentlyscalable

 How do I use it?